simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 ## Encrypting assertions

 It is possible to encrypt the assertions sent to a SP.
-Currently the only algorithm supported is `AES128_CBC` or `RIJNDAEL_128`.

 There are two modes of encryption supported by SimpleSAMLphp.
 One is symmetric encryption, in which case both the SP and the IdP needs to share a key.
 The other mode is the use of public key encryption.
 In that mode, the public key of the SP is extracted from the certificate of the SP.